Pjihong/Reliable-option-pricing_anomaly-score/README.md

 ## 1. Overview

  This repository accompanies the manuscript **Reliable option pricing through deep learning: An anomaly score-based approach.**
 We detect irregular observations in option data using Isolation Forest and incorporate the resulting anomaly scores as weights in the neural network loss.
-Rather than discarding data, we down-weight low-reliability samples, which improves robustness—especially for short-maturity and low-liquidity contracts.
+Rather than discarding data, we down-weight low-reliability samples, which improves robustness especially for short-maturity and low-liquidity contracts.

 **Key ideas**